For the latest admissions information, visit our website.

 Milwaukee Advantage Program (MAP)

-Illinois students are eligible to receive an additional $1,000 award each year through the Milwaukee Advantage Program (MAP).
+Illinois students are eligible to receive an additional $1,000 award each year ($500/semester) through the Milwaukee Advantage Program (MAP).
+Beginning in Fall 2021, Minnesota students will also be eligible to receive the MAP award.
 The MAP award is renewable.

 - Must be enrolled full time in order to be eligible.
 Falling below full-time status will result in cancellation of award.